samuelroywork/samuelroywork/README.md

 # About me

-- 🚀 **Tech Enthusiast**: Based in Hamburg, diving deep into the blockchain cosmos, digital transformations, and the magic of Industry 4.0, Metaverse! 🌌
+- 🚀 **Tech Enthusiast**: Based in Hamburg, diving deep into the blockchain, digital transformations, Industry 4.0 and Metaverse! 🌌

 - 🎓 **Educational Background**: M.Sc. grad from RWTH Aachen University; a software engineer by training and fueled by a passion for problem-solving – if there's a glitch, I've got the fix!.